-- Receipt of at least two satisfactory references (if these have not already been received); - Verification of identity and qualifications including, where appropriate, evidence of the right to work in the UK; - A satisfactory enhanced DBS check and if appropriate, a check of the Barred List maintained by the DBS; - For a candidate to be employed as a teacher, a check that that the candidate is not subject to a prohibition order issued by the Secretary of State.
-Teaching work is defined in The Teachers' Disciplinary (England) Regulations 2012 to encompass: Planning and preparing lessons and courses for pupils Delivering and preparing lessons to pupils Assessing the development, progress and attainment of pupils Reporting on the development, progress and attainment of pupils; - Verification of professional qualifications, where appropriate; - Verification of successful completion of statutory induction period (for teaching posts applies to those who obtained QTS after 7 May 1999);
+- 1. Receipt of at least two satisfactory references (if these have not already been received); - 2.
+Verification of identity and, where appropriate, evidence of the right to work in the UK; - 3.
+A satisfactory enhanced DBS check and if appropriate, a check of the Barred List maintained by the DBS; - 4.
+For a candidate to be employed as a teacher, a check that that the candidate is not subject to a prohibition order issued by the Secretary of State.
+Teaching work is defined in the latest iteration of The Teachers' Disciplinary (England) Regulations to encompass: - a.
+Planning and preparing lessons and courses for pupils - b.
+Delivering and preparing lessons to pupils - c.
+Assessing the development, progress and attainment of pupils - d.
+Reporting on the development, progress and attainment of pupils; - 5.
+Verification of professional qualifications, where appropriate; - 6.
+Verification of successful completion of statutory induction period (for teaching posts applies to those who obtained QTS after 7 May 1999); - 7.
+Where the successful candidate has worked or been resident overseas such checks and confirmations as the School may consider appropriate so that any relevant events that occurred outside the UK can be considered; - 8.
+Receipt of a signed Staff Suitability Declaration form showing that you are not disqualified from providing childcare under the latest iteration of the Disqualification under the Childcare Act; - 9.
+Where the successful candidate will be taking part in the management of the School, a check will be carried out under the latest iteration of Section 128 of the Independent Educational

-- Where the successful candidate has worked or been resident overseas such checks and confirmations as the School may consider appropriate so that any relevant events that occurred outside the UK can be considered; - Satisfactory medical fitness by completion of a medical declaration questionnaire. - Receipt of a signed Staff Suitability Declaration form showing that you are not disqualified from providing childcare under the Disqualification under the Childcare Act 2006 (June 2016).; - Where the successful candidate will be taking part in the management of the School, a check will be carried out under section 128 of the Independent Educational Provision in England (Prohibition on Participation in Management) Regulations 2014.
-This applies to all Governors, Senior Management Team and teaching heads of department; and - For a candidate that has lived or worked outside the UK, an EEA check using the NCTL Teacher Services system for information about any teacher sanction or restriction.
+Provision in England (Prohibition on Participation in Management) Regulations.
+This applies to all Governors, Senior Leadership Team and teaching heads of department; and

+10. For a candidate that has lived or worked outside the UK, an EEA check using the NCTL Teacher Services system for information about any teacher sanction or restriction.

 It is the School's practice that a successful candidate must complete a pre-employment health questionnaire.
-The information contained in the questionnaire will then be held by the School in strictest confidence and processed in accordance with the Recruitment Privacy Notice and Data Protection Policy.
+The information contained in the questionnaire will then be held by the School in strictest confidence.
 This information will be reviewed against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed workload, extra-curricular activities, layout of the School.

-The School is aware of its duties under the Equality Act 2010.
+The School is aware of its duties under the latest iteration of the Equality Act.
 No job offer will be withdrawn without first consulting with the applicant, considering medical evidence and considering reasonable adjustments.